Factorization homology of topological manifolds: -framed disks and manifolds

 \end{definition}

-In particular, for two $B$-framed manifolds, $M$ and $N$, the space of $B$-framed embeddings of $M$ to $N$ is the homotopy pullback where $\Map_{/X}(M,N)$ is the space of maps of $M$ to $N$ over $X$, a point of which can be taken to be a map $M\ra N$ and a homotopy between the two resulting maps from $M$ to $X$.
+Since passage from $\oo$-categories to their spaces of morphisms preserves limits, there is a corresponding expression for mapping spaces: for two $B$-framed manifolds, $M$ and $N$, the space of $B$-framed embeddings of $M$ to $N$ is the homotopy pullback where $\Map_{/X}(M,N)$ is the space of maps of $M$ to $N$ over $X$, a point of which can be taken to be a map $M\ra N$ and a homotopy between the two resulting maps from $M$ to $X$.

-The following assures us that these spaces of embeddings have tractable homotopy types.
+The following assures us that these spaces of $B$-framed embeddings have tractable homotopy types.

-\begin{lemma} A $B$-framing $\tau$ of $\RR^n$ determines a homotopy equivalence $\Emb^B(\RR^n, \RR^n) \simeq \Omega_\tau B$ of topological monoids, where $\Omega_\tau B$ is the loop space of $B$ based at the homotopy point $\tau: \RR^n \ra B$. \end{lemma} \begin{proof} By definition, the space $\Emb^B(\RR^n, \RR^n)$ sits in a homotopy pullback square:
+\begin{lemma} A $B$-framing $g$ of $\RR^n$ determines a homotopy equivalence $\Emb^B(\RR^n, \RR^n) \simeq \Omega_g B$ of topological monoids, where $\Omega_g B$ is the loop space of $B$ based at the homotopy point $g: \RR^n \ra B$. \end{lemma} \begin{proof} By definition, the space $\Emb^B(\RR^n, \RR^n)$ sits in a homotopy pullback square: